1. What’s your story? Where are you from?

 13. Favourite genre of music?

 Music really does drive my creativity, and what I listen to is very much mood dependent.
-But If I had to choose one genre, I’d probably go with alt-rock – It’s my fail safe when I’m lost in the dark corners of Spotify.
+But If I had to choose one genre, I’d probably go with alt-rock – It’s my fail-safe when I’m lost in the dark corners of Spotify.
 I think it’s safe to say I have an unhealthy obsession with The National; but again, that stems from a very creative place.
 Matt Berninger’s lyrics have a haunting surrealist quality to them, very much akin to the thoughts that cross my mind as I pluck and pull at ideas for images.
 That said, I can’t actually listen to music during the brainstorming process – the imagery of the music often distracts and confuses my own thoughts.
 I can’t close up here without mentioning Dylan (but need I say more?).

 14. What are your hobbies?

 Although simple, I’ve always struggled to answer this question (and it would be interesting to know if anyone else feels the same).
 I honestly feel that my work is my hobby.
 It’s taken me some time to be able to admit this, and I’m aware that it’s not often what people like to hear (there’s always the argument for maintaining distance from your work), but I feel like my whole life intersects with and directly inspires what I do, and visa-versa.
 I guess this results in me having fads, rather than hobbies.
-My passions flip erratically: I’m hunting for inspiration, weather visual, audible, or intellectual.
+My passions flip erratically: I’m hunting for inspiration, whether visual, audible, or intellectual.

 15. If you weren’t an artist, what would you be?

 Lost (dramatic, I know, but true).
-My work has always, and will continue to help me through rough spells.
+My work has always and will continue to help me through rough spells.
 Being creative is an incredibly empowering thing; it’s like a prized possession that can’t be taken from you.